 Decals were carefully removed and the body was washed in a sonic bath for about ten minutes and then dried thoroughly.
-Both paint and body were warmed to around 70 F for painting.
+Both paint and body were warmed to around 70 F (20 C) for painting.
 A spray can of automobile primer was used rather than an airbrush, with several passes.
-These photos show the differences between the M3s and M3as pipework!
-The M3s had all the details removed and then added back, the M3as has as many details as possible kept - the end results had a similar appearance.
+The photos below show the differences between the M3s and M3as pipework.
+Note that although the M3s had all the details removed and then added back, whilst the M3as had as many details as possible kept, the end results have a very similar appearance.